atomix/atomix/README.md

 ### Creating an event log

-To create an event log, call the `eventLog` method on the `Copycat` instance.
+To create an event log, call the `createEventLog` method on the `Copycat` instance.

 ```java
 ClusterConfig cluster = new ClusterConfig()